charlesfrye/charlesfrye.github.io/_posts/2018-02-28-how-big-is-a-matrix.markdown

-And so, from our embarrassingly obvious definition of the length of a matrix in terms of the length of its vectorized form, we've arrived at a more subtle, equivalent definition:
-The squared length of a matrix $$X$$ is equal to the sum of the eigenvalues of $$X^\intercal X$$.
+And so, from our embarrassingly obvious definition of the length of a matrix in terms of the length of its vectorized form, we've arrived at a more subtle, but equivalent definition: the squared length of a matrix $$X$$ is equal to the sum of the eigenvalues of $$X^\intercal X$$.
 Because this matrix is symmetric and real, its eigenvalues are real.